Pichi Richi Railway: Background

-The line was built under severe cost restraints as part of the South Australian Railways' Port Augusta and Government Gums Railway.
-It started in 1878 at Port Augusta, proceeded through the Pichi Richi Pass (being opened at Quorn in 1879), and reached Marree (then named Hergott Springs) in 1884.
+The line was built initially to service mining in the Flinders Ranges, as part of the South Australian Railways' Port Augusta and Government Gums Railway.
+It started in 1878 at Port Augusta, proceeded through the Pichi Richi Pass (being opened at Quorn in 1879), and reached the initial terminus at Government Gums (now named Farina) in 1882.
+The line was extended to Marree (then named Hergott Springs) in 1884 and Oodnadatta in 1891.
 In keeping with the intention to extend it to become a north–south transcontinental line, it was named the Great Northern Railway in 1882.

 When the Commonwealth Railways took over operations in 1926 it had the more prosaic name, given a year earlier, Central Australia Railway.
 Completed as far as Stuart (renamed in 1930 as Alice Springs) near the centre of Australia, the 1225 km line never went further north.
 Nevertheless, it served for a century as a lifeline for isolated outback communities, a vital link for supplies in World War II, and the setting for the famous passenger train, The Ghan.
 The Pichi Richi section also became the feeder route to the east–west Trans-Australian Railway from 1917 to 1937.
 It had the steepest gradients of the whole route, necessitated by the refusal of decision makers to heed the advice of surveyors and engineers to stay west of the Flinders Ranges, giving priority instead to servicing promising copper prospects and expected agricultural wealth in the locality.
 This source of decades of operational nuisance and expense had become, in the lines old age, the source of enjoyment for travellers, as locomotives worked hard to ascend the grades.

-The headquarters of the PRRPS is at the Quorn railway station, where restoration and repair work continues to be undertaken by volunteers at the locomotive depot.
-Trains operate through the Pichi Richi Pass to Woolshed Flat and Port Augusta, and out of Port Augusta to Quorn.
+The headquarters of PRRPS is at the Quorn railway station.
+Restoration and repair work continues to be undertaken by volunteers at the carriage restoration and locomotive workshop.
+Trains operate through the Pichi Richi Pass to Woolshed Flat and Port Augusta and out of Port Augusta to Quorn.
 The volunteer organisation has fully restored a fleet of South Australian Railways (SAR), Commonwealth Railways (CR) and Western Australian Government Railways (WAGR) steam and diesel locomotives, passenger and freight rolling stock.

 Pichi Richi (1974) (elevation 344 m), Woolshed Flat (1979) (elevation 269 m) and Stirling North (1999) on the original alignment, and to Port Augusta (2001) on a new alignment between Stirling North and Port Augusta.

 Pichi Richi is the name of the pass through which the railway travels and is also the name of the former township located in the Pass, after which the Society is named.
 The name Pichi Richi is believed to come from the region being a traditional centre in the production of pituri, a mixture of leaves and ash chewed as a stimulant by the First Nations people in Australia.